-6 JUNE 2006, Yogyakarta -- WHO is developing implementation plan of an emergency plan with the Ministry of Health to provide pre-emptive immunization of a booster dose of Tetanus-diphtheria (Td) to the entire over -15 population in the earthquake affected areas, totaling approximately 1.3 million people.
-Simultaneously, one dose of measles vaccine will also be administered to children 6–59 months in the same areas.
-This is extremely important as many have been exposed to minor cuts and open wounds, and also because communities have started clearing rubble from damaged houses which would expose many to cuts and injuries and possible exposure to tetanus.
-This immunization campaign has commenced in some districts and would be extended to all districts shortly.
-WHO is also stressing the importance of providing the standard three doses of tetanus-toxoid vaccine, as per national guidelines, for anyone who has suffered injuries.
+6 June 2006, Yogyakarta -- WHO is developing a plan of implementation with the Ministry of Health to provide pre-emptive immunization booster dose of Tetanus-diphtheria (Td) for the entire population over 15 years in the affected areas, totally for 1.3 million people.
+Simultaneously, one dose of measles vaccine will be administered to children between 6–59 months.
+Clearing of rubble from damaged houses will expose many to cuts, injuries and possible exposure to tetanus.
+WHO is also stressing the importance of providing the standard three doses of tetanus-toxoid vaccine, for anyone who has suffered injuries.

 WHO urges the right kind of medical donations to Indonesia

 1 June 2006 | Jakarta/New Dehli/Geneva -- The emergency continues in Indonesia, as World Health Organization (WHO) works with authorities to provide medical care to survivors, to acquire the right kinds of medicines and equipment, and to set up a disease surveillance system in the areas hit by Saturday's earthquake.